-In both types of test trials, participants were presented with a static screenshot of the common item in a location (e.g., bear in the red house), with four options shown beneath.
-In the Item Mnemonic Discrimination test trial, the four options included: a target, a similar lure, and two object exemplars of foils.
+In both types of test trials, participants were presented with a static screenshot of the common item in a location (e.g., bear in the red house), matched with the screenshot of when the unique item first appeared in the animation, with four options shown beneath.
+In the Item Mnemonic Discrimination test trial, the four options included: a target, a similarlure, and two object exemplars of foils.
 Targets were the correct unique items, e.g., the identical lizard paired with the window in the blue house.
 Similar lures were items that were perceptually similar to the target, but not identical to the target, e.g., a similar lizard.
 Similar lures were always exemplars that differed on the color dimension from targets.
 Foils were novel items that never appeared in the animation.
-This design allowed us to operationalize two types of errors: (1) item memory errors occurred when the foil was selected, indicating that participants did not distinguish old from new items; and (2) mnemonic discrimination errors occurred when the lure was selected, indicating that participants did not remember targets with high resolution and confused a perceptually similar item to an old item.
+In addition to overall accuracy, i.e., target selection, this design also allowed us to operationalize two types of errors: (1) item memory errors occurred when the foil was selected, indicating that participants did not distinguish old from novel items; and (2) mnemonic discrimination errors occurred when the perceptual lure was selected, indicating that participants did not remember targets with high resolution and confused a perceptually similar exemplar to an old item.

-In the Relational Memory test trials, the four options included: a target, an across-context lure, a within-context lure, and a foil.
+In the Relational Binding test trials, the four options included: a target, an across-context lure, a within-context lure, and a foil.
 Targets (e.g., book) were the correct unique items paired with the common element (bear) in a specific location (red house).
 Across-context lures (e.g., paint) were the unique items paired with the common element, but seen in the other location (blue house).
 Within-context lures (e.g., squirrel) were unique items seen in the correct location (red house), but were not paired with the common element.
 Foils were novel items that were not seen at encoding.

-This design allowed us to operationalize three types of errors: (1) item memory errors occurred when the foil was selected, due to the fact that participants did not distinguish old from new items, (2) inter-item binding errors occurred when within-context lures were selected, indicating that participants did not correctly bind the common item to its paired unique item; and (3) association-context binding errors occurred when acrosscontext lures were selected, indicating that participants did not bind the common-unique pairs to its context.
+Similarly, we operationalized three types of errors: (1) item memory errors occurred when the foil was selected, due to the fact that participants did not distinguish old from new items, (2) inter-item binding errors occurred when within-context lures were selected, indicating that participants did not correctly bind the common item to its paired unique item; and (3) association-context binding errors occurred when across-context lures were selected, indicating that participants did not bind the common-unique pairs to its context.

 Participants were asked to choose the item that they saw with a given scene by pointing to one of the four options presented on the screen (see Figure 1, bottom).
 The experimenter recorded participants' responses on paper.
 For both test trial types, the locations of the four test items were counterbalanced across test trials.
 All unique items were counterbalanced such that they were assigned as each test item type an equal number of times across participants.
-The entire procedure took approximately 30 minutes.
+The task lasted approximately 30 minutes.